Meet the SEN Team

 The Special Educational Needs Team

 All teachers and many support staff have responsibilities for the progress and success of students with Special Educational Needs.
 However, certain staff have additional responsibilities or work largely with SEN students as shown below:

 The Special Educational Needs Leadership Team:

-Ms Noble, BA (Hons) PGCE, QTS, is a member of the Leadership Team, line manages SEN and works closely with the SENCOs to deliver high quality SEND provision for our students.
+Ms Noble, BA (Hons) PGCE, QTS, SENCO Qualification and is a member of the Leadership Team.
+She is the Deputy Headteacher for Inclusion and line manages SEN, Horizon and works closely with the Trust SENCO and the Horizon Leader to deliver high quality SEND provision for our students.

 Miss Nicholson has overall responsibility for the progress and support of SEN students across both Trust schools and work in both schools.
 She also holds a Lead SENCO role within the Local Area..

 The Support Staff team: